jameshfisher/jameshfisher.com/_posts/2021-01-19-how-to-replace-gif-with-html-video-in-2021.md

 ---
-title: "How to replace GIF with HTML video in 2021"
+title: How to replace GIF with HTML video in 2021
-tags: ["programming", "web"]
+tags:
+  - programming
+  - web
 ---

 You want to add a video to your webpage that acts like an animated GIF.